univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

    :UDM REST API endpoint: The API endpoint of UDM where UCS stores the shadow copy of the user.

-   :Username: Username of a user account that can write to UDM.
+   :Username: Username of a user account with write permissions to UDM.

-   :Password: Password of the user account that can write to UDM.
+   :Password: Password of that user account with write permissions to UDM.

 #.
 Click :guilabel:`Save`.